CarloCamacho/klipper_config/README.md

 | HomeAssistant  | 8213  |
 | PiHole  | 80  |

-Note: I have listed Fluidd and OctoPrint above, but it was mostly for testing - I am finding Mainsail to be my go to interface.
+Note: I have listed Fluidd, Mainsail and OctoPrint above, though I am finding Fluidd to be my go to interface so far.
 YMMV

 ## General Notes so far:
 - I used the sample config from Klipper GitHub for the SKR